Visiting San Diego? Get 7 Days of Local Tips

 Friar Funds are required for discounted drinks.
 Valued at $5, they can be used for food and drinks throughout the stadium as well.

-Kidsfest – Sunday
+Kidsfest – Sundays

 The Padres are always looking for ways to keep families excited and coming back for more and the Sunday Kidsfest is one of their best events.
-Set for Sundays starting Sunday March 30th, Kidsfest will feature bounce houses, the Paw Squad, face painting and more, all in the newly renovated Gallagher Square.

-Kids Run the Bases – Sunday
+Kids Run the Bases – Sundays

 Presented by Chick-fil-A, this is a fantastic feature of Sunday games throughout the season.
 Fans can start lining up after the eighth inning in Gallagher Square, with season ticket holders getting to skip the line.